All Products

 Description

-Select an OSS path for the task output.
+OSS path for job output.

-(Select one)
+(Choose one)

 Important

-Specify Git Configuration
+Specify Git configuration

-Enter the command that you want to run, such as python main.py.
+Command to execute, such as python main.py.

 Note

-Advanced Options
+Advanced option

 cycler==0.10.0 # via matplotlib